-- Employee Skill Development-A wide variety of employee and organizational development trainings are available, including math, writing, inter-personal communications, problem solving, English as a Second Language, leadership, supervision, and manufacturing.
-Courses are tailored to meet employer needs. - Command Spanish-Participants learn one-way communication in Spanish.
-Short, outcome-based workshops and classes for dentists, nurses, law enforcement officers, bank tellers, teachers, firefighters and many other professionals yield immediate benefits for patients, employees, and customers.
-No prior knowledge of Spanish is required. - Computer Training-A state-of-the-art computer lab for technical skills and A+ certification preparation training for individuals and organizations.
-Internet capability available.
-Classes are designed to increase work-related skills and productivity and can be customized to meet your needs. - Energy Efficiency-Professional development workshops are available for contractors, building owners, architects.
+- Employee Skill Development-A wide variety of employee and organizational development trainings are available, including customer service, business, writing, inter-personal communications, problem solving, English as a Second Language, leadership and supervision.
+Courses are tailored to meet employer needs. - Workplace Spanish-Participants learn key Spanish terms and phrases needed to communicate with customers, citizens, patients or co-workers.
+Phrases are customized to work environment.
+No prior Spanish is required. - Computer Training-A wide variety of trainings are available in our state-of-the art computer lab, including Microsoft Office Programs.
+QuickBooks 2013 and Microsoft Project.
+Classes are customized to meet the needs of specific employee groups.